wangz10/ModelGenerator/docs/docs/index.md

 # Introduction

+AIDO.ModelGenerator is a software stack for adapting pretrained models and generating downstream task models in an AI-driven Digitial Organism (AIDO).
+To read more about AIDO.ModelGenerator's integral role in building the world's first AI-driven Digital Organism, see [AIDO](https://github.com/genbio-ai/AIDO).

-AIDO.ModelGenerator is an opinionated plug-and-play research framework for cross-disciplinary teams in ML & Bio.
+AIDO.ModelGenerator is open-sourced as an opinionated plug-and-play research framework for cross-disciplinary teams in ML & Bio.

-AIDO.ModelGenerator is designed to enable rapid and reproducible prototyping with four kinds of experiments in mind:
+It is designed to enable rapid and reproducible prototyping with four kinds of experiments in mind:

 1. Applying pre-trained foundation models to new data
 2. Developing new finetuning and inference tasks for foundation models